Article

 NPS photo.

-Native peoples have shared with archeologists and anthropologists why they do not see rock markings as “art” in the Western sense.
-For them, rock markings held sacred and utilitarian purposes for communication or ceremonies and rituals.
-They represent significant cultural themes or messages.
+For Native Americans, rock markings held sacred and utilitarian purposes for communication or ceremonies and rituals.
+They represented significant cultural themes or messages.
 In this way, rock markings are much like baskets, beadwork or painted ceramics.
-These items, and rock markings, wove together with the cultural and spiritual worlds as one.
+These items and rock markings wove together with the cultural and spiritual worlds as one.
 While a Western perspective may consider these items traditional Native American “art,” in historical context it meant something very different.

 Europeans and European Americans who made rock markings, however, did have the word “art” in their vocabularies.
 In these cases, the makers’ intent is still important to consider.
 Based on where the inscriptions are found, archeologists and historians believe that they were not created to be art, but to mark or commemorate a moment in time.

 We do not know what people in the past called their rock markings.
-Out of respect for Native peoples and their cultural heritage, archeologists and anthropologists are shifting away from calling them “rock art.”
+Out of respect for Native Americans and their cultural heritage, archeologists and anthropologists are shifting away from using “rock art.”
 When you view petroglyphs and pictographs, consider what your worldview brings and take away a deepened appreciation for their cultural significance from another perspective.

 Image-making, however, continues to be an important part of Native American culture.
-Today, Native American artists and artisans draw on ancient motifs and concepts in their creative process.
+Today, Native Americans draw on ancient motifs and concepts in their creative processes.

 Watch: